proplot-dev/proplot/README.rst

 Contributions
 -------------
 This entire package has so far been written by just `me <https://github.com/lukelbd>`__ -- but I have a day job as a graduate student.
 If you have any ideas for new features or come across any bugs, I'd love to receive a pull request!
-You shouldn't have much trouble modifying it -- the comments and documentation are comprehensive.
+You shouldn't have much trouble modifying it -- the comments and documentation are fairly comprehensive.

 Shout out to `bradyrx <https://github.com/bradyrx>`__ for being the guinea pig and helping me fix a lot of the initial bugs.
+If your field is atmospheric science, check out his awesome
-Check out his `decadal climate prediction package <https://github.com/bradyrx/climpred>`_.
+`decadal climate prediction package <https://github.com/bradyrx/climpred>`_.

 Donations
 ---------

-At well over 10,000 lines of code, this package took a shocking amount of time to write and to publish... so I'll just leave this here :)
+At well over 10,000 lines of code, this package took a huge amount of time to write and document.
+If ProPlot has been useful for you, consider sending me a small donation.

 .. image:: https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif
    :target: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5SP6S8RZCYMQA&source=url